fish-shell/fish-shell/doc_src/index.rst

 Autoloading also won't work for `event handlers <#event>`_, since fish cannot know that a function is supposed to be executed when an event occurs when it hasn't yet loaded the function.
 See the `event handlers <#event>`_ section for more information.

-Autoloading is not applicable to functions created by the ``alias`` command.
+Autoloading is not applicable to functions created by the :ref:`alias <cmd-alias>` command.
 For functions simple enough that you prefer to use the ``alias`` command to define them you'll need to put those commands in your ``~/.config/fish/config.fish`` script or some other script run when the shell starts.

 If you are developing another program, you may wish to install functions which are available for all users of the fish shell on a system.
 They can be installed to the "vendor" functions directory.
 As this path may vary from system to system, the ``pkgconfig`` framework should be used to discover this path with the output of ``pkg-config --variable functionsdir fish``.
 Your installation system should support a custom path to override the pkgconfig path, as other distributors may need to alter it easily.